CloudLabsAI-Azure/SQL-database-in-Microsoft-Fabric/Workshop_Exercises/08 - Managing Production Workloads.md

 ### Exercise 8: Managing Production Workloads

-in this exercise, we will explore different **SQL database performance metrics** available in Fabric and enable **version control** to track database changes efficiently.
+In this exercise, we will explore different **SQL Database performance metrics** available in Microsoft Fabric and enable **version control** to track database changes efficiently.
+The simple and autonomous capability of SQL Database in Microsoft Fabric can take a novice developer from not knowing anything about databases to be maintaining the database in a short period of time - indexes get automatically created based on the queries that are running in the database.
+This kind of work was manual work done by a DBA in the past.
+How cool is that?

 ### Task 8.1: Monitor SQL Database Performance